.

 Learn More About TestDirectly and TestDirectly.com

-TestDirectly eliminates common bottlenecks with laboratory workflow management solutions, such as self-service registration and automated results delivery.
-It also features powerful automation that supports the collection and processing of specimens, the customization and delivery of consumer lab reports, and the management of both payment and compliance, all while also delivering a better, unified, and safer patient experience.
+TestDirectly eliminates common bottlenecks in laboratory workflow management, including self-service registration and automated results delivery.
+It also features powerful automation that supports specimen collection and processing, the customization and delivery of consumer lab reports, and the management of both payment and compliance, all while delivering a better, more unified, and safer patient experience.

 Streamline direct-to-consumer lab testing with a ready-to-use, cloud-based portal that simplifies ordering, collection, reporting, and compliance.